status-im/specs/docs/stable/3-whisper-usage.md

 This allows anyone to listen on a single channel.

 Additionally, since anyone can receive Whisper envelopes, it relies on the ability to decrypt messages to decide who is the correct recipient.
-This property is not relied upon, and another secure transport layer is implemented on top of Whisper.
+Status nodes do not rely upon this property, and implement another secure transport layer on top of Whisper.

 Finally, using an extension of Whisper provides the ability to do offline messaging.